skippyr/astral/README.md

 > In this preview, the Astral theme was used within the [Kitty terminal emulator](https://github.com/kovidgoyal/kitty) with the [Rosé Pine theme](https://github.com/kovidgoyal/kitty-themes/blob/master/themes/rose-pine.conf).
-Font used is Source Code Pro Nerd Fonts.
+Font used is Source Code Pro Nerd Font.
 Wallpaper is [City buildings during night time by Zoe](https://unsplash.com/photos/BVoTTLwXvMQ) from Unsplash.

 ## Features